sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 3. On certain pages I get the error : Could not connect to fire at localhost
 ---------------------------------------

-* The reason for it is that the Fire process is not starting.
+* The reason for it is that the Fire Insight helper process is not starting.
 Check out the log files namely, ``fireserver.log`` and ``fire.log`` for errors.
 They are written in the install directory.
 * If you are using Ubuntu, you may have to do the following:
    - sudo dpkg-reconfigure dash
    - https://unix.stackexchange.com/questions/442510/how-to-use-bash-for-sh-in-ubuntu